What’s your favourite comfort food? One of ours is most definitely pizza. Which we love to eat at Las Palmas de Gran Canaria’s Pizzeria Caminito.

 1. Pizzeria Caminito: where it’s at

 La Boca sounds like the Gran Canaria capital you’ll encounter on a Green Trip Canarias tour.
 A colourful community with abodes featuring exteriors decorated recycling the paint used on fishing boats.
-Pizzeria Caminito’s located in a close-knit neighbourhood and, like locale like locality, only has six tables with four providing space for four and two for two (you do the math); which resulted in some inevitable floor spillage from the GCL family and a lightning-quick mop from the attentive staff.
+This pizzeria’s located in a close-knit neighbourhood and, like locale like locality, only has six tables with four providing space for four and two for two (you do the math); which resulted in some inevitable floor spillage from the GCL family and a lightning-quick mop from the attentive staff.

 2. Pizzeria Caminito: what to drink